dymmond/esmerald/docs/en/docs/routing/routes.md

 Same principle as [Gateway](#gateway) with one particularity.
 Due to the nature of Lilya and websockets we decided not to interfere (for now) with what already works and therefore the only supported websockets are `async`.

-This allows overwriting options of the WebsocketHandler route specific.
+This allows overwriting options of the specific WebsocketHandler route.
 If not required, you can just pass the handler, it is automatically wrapped in a plain WebSocketGateway.

 ### WebSocketGateway and application